jadecarino/membership-system/README.md

 8. Use the Get all employees request [http://localhost:9080/membership-system/employees](http://localhost:9080/membership-system/employees) to view the sample data that was just loaded into the system.

-9. Use any of the other requests in Postman: view information about an individual employee, update their details, create a new employee, view an employee’s account balance using their card number, top up their balance or pay for an item.
+9. Use any of the other requests in the Postman collection: view information about an individual employee, update their details, create a new employee, view an employee’s account balance using their card number, top up their balance or pay for an item.

 10. To stop the servers, press CTRL+C in the Terminal session where the server is.

+Thanks for using my application!